 If you’re still keen to add to your travel gear after looking through this article at the best water filters and purifiers on the market, be sure to check out some of our other articles:

-The Best Money Belts for Travel
+- Best Money Belts for Travel

-The Best 12 Packing Cubes for Travel
+- Best Packing Cubes for Travel

-Best Ultraportable Laptops for Travel
+- Best Ultraportable Laptops for Travel

-Top 14 Carry-On Products for Comfortable Long Haul Flying
+- Top Carry-On Products for Comfortable Long Haul Flying

-The 15 Best Microfiber and Quick Dry Travel Towels
+- Best Microfiber and Quick Dry Travel Towels